dschil138/Fulcrum/README.md

 ![Key Combos Diagram](photos/key-combos.png)

+> **Note**
-If you want to add more combos, you will have to delete some that are already there, as the firmware is basically operating at it's limit right now.
+> If you want to add more combos, you will have to delete some that are already there, as the firmware is really operating at it's limit right now.

-## Word Keys
-In addition to having combos for certain words, there are also a couple words that get their own dedicated keys in this layout.

-We type the words "the" and "and" a lot.
-Even more-so when you count them when they appear as part of another word (*the*m, *the*y, or ano*the*r).
-So this keyboard just gives them their own keys.
-You will be surprised how much time this saves!
-Feel great and efficient to type with them.

-The Word Keys are on the "alpha2" layer.
-You can see them all the layers in the keymap at the bottom of this page.

 ## Optional key risers
 Most keys have optional risers to help them conform to the shape of your hand.
 Every non-thumb key gets them except the bottom two on the middle finger.
 The top middle finger key gets a slanted riser.